Erenaliaslangiray/Emotion_Recognition_Application/README.md

 ### Overall Accuracy of the app with custom user-made dataset is %93.

 ### PS1: Deep details can be found at Emotion_Recognition_ENGR498_Final_Report.pdf
 ### PS2: Fasttext models are not uploaded here.
-If you need, you can mail me from erenaslangiray@std.sehir.edu.tr to get access to them.
+If you need, you can mail me from erenali95@gmail.com to get access to them.
 ### Django file is the final version of the app for user-side.